daniele47/autosaver/README.md

     - I could even log crashes potentially?

 - make the final script store things in $HOME dir, so that the entire dir can be tracked without any issue whatsoever
-    - downloaded rust binary: `.cache/dotfiles-rust/...`
+    - downloaded rust binary: `.cache/autosaver/...`
-    - file with defaults to use if nothing else is specified `.config/dotfiles-rust/...`
+    - file with defaults to use if nothing else is specified `.config/autosaver/...`
         - NOTE: might be dangerous!
 Do i want it? if i do, maybe it should show a conferm prompt?
 Idk, think about it!

-    - NOTE: use `dotfiles-rust` for dirs, as `dotfiles` might easily collide!
+- rename crate to `autosaver`